jjacks9989/odin-recipes/README.md

 # odin-recipes
-This will be a recipe page with links to recipes
+A recipe book with links to recipes